TaitoUnited/taito-cli/README.md

 * `taito manual cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
 * `taito ci prepare`: Set ci flags by status check.
 The ci flags are used to control the following ci steps.
 For example if taitoflag_images_exist is set, many of the ci steps will be skipped since all images have already been built and tested by some previous CI build.
 * `taito install`: Install required libraries.
-* `taito oper secrets`: Fetch secrets that are required by the following CI/CD steps.
+* `taito secrets`: Fetch secrets that are required by the following CI/CD steps.
 * `taito ci release pre`: Make some preparations for the release if required.
 Typically this step determines the new version number for the release by the type of commits (feature, fix, etc).
 * `taito ci test unit`: Run unit tests.
 * `taito ci scan`: Lint code, scan for code smells and vulnerabilities, etc. (TODO ship code climate with taito container?)